-The 6-year Evaluation of Femili PNG’s Lae operations has been published.
+The Evaluation of six years of Femili PNG’s Lae operations has been published.
 The Evaluation, undertaken by Dr Judy Putt from the Department of Pacific Affairs at the Australian National University, found the key achievements of Femili PNG’s Lae operations to be:

 » Being a locally run and supported NGO, with local staff taking ownership and providing leadership, and the creation of a skilled and disciplined workforce.